antondc/data-structures-and-algorithms/src/01_data_structures/06_trees/02_heap/README.md

 ## Description

-A Heap is a complete ordered binary tree with the restriction that the value of a parent nodes are greater of equal than the value of children nodes.
+A Heap is a *complete* *ordered* *binary* tree with the restriction that the value of a parent nodes are greater of equal than the value of children nodes.
 There is the already described min-heap, and the min-heap, where the value of the parent nodes are lesser or equal than the value of the children nodes.
 Commonly used in priority queues and heapsort algorithms.

+Typically implement with arrays as they are complete trees.

 ## Pseudocode